Head of Music

 Key Stage 3

 Students are encouraged to listen and respond to music in various contexts.
 They are guided through the technicalities of composing and performing music and are introduced to music technology, music for film and stage, and world music.
-They also study some of our greatest composers from the western classical tradition, specifically Beethoven for 2020 in recognition of his 250th anniversary.
+They also study some of our greatest composers from the western classical tradition.

 Key Stage 4